 About the Author

-Rainbow’s home base is in Omaha, Nebraska, and you can find more information about her and her writing at rainbowrowell.com.
+Rowell resides in Omaha, Nebraska and you can find more information about her and her work on her website, rainbowrowell.com.

 Attachments, written by Rainbow Rowell, is a heartwarming, humorous and engaging novel that explores love, attachment, and personal growth in the age of email, set in 1999.
 Rowell is an American author who is widely known for her young adult and contemporary fiction works.

 With Attachments, she has ventured into adult fiction, delivering a light-hearted and witty novel that appeals to a wide range of readers.

 The novel revolves around Lincoln, a thirty-something IT technician, who has been assigned the job of monitoring company emails for inappropriate content.
 In the process, he becomes intrigued by the email exchanges between two female employees, Beth and Jennifer.

 As he delves deeper into their emails, he finds himself drawn to their witty banter and begins to develop feelings for Beth.
 The only problem is that he has never met her in person.

 Attachments is a delightful novel that is easy to follow, and the characters are well-developed.
 Rowell has created a relatable story that resonates with readers as it explores themes of love, friendship, and self-discovery.

 The setting of the novel in 1999 is particularly relevant in today’s society, where technology has taken over communication, making it easy to connect with others despite distance.